 If you suddenly have a fussy eater on your hands – you’re not alone!

-Lots of parents go through the same thing with their children as faddy eating is often a phase that young children go through to explore their independence, test you out and to get some of your attention (no matter how bad it is!)
+I work with lots of parents going through the same thing with their children as faddy eating is often a phase that young children go through to explore their independence and to test you out.
+But with a simple change in your attitude you can ‘talk and teach’ your kids to experience the fun there is to be had around exploring new foods and you can regain your confidence around meal times again.

 Children like things to be familiar, as it helps them relax and feel safe so whether it’s their bedtime routine or their cheese sandwich, many children won’t try new foods until they’ve been exposed to them several times.
-So just bear that in mind when you are offering some new foods to your toddler as it helps you relax!
+So just bear that in mind when you are offering some new foods to your toddler or child as it helps YOU relax.

 Toddlers pick up on your vibes all the time so if you suddenly become anxious around food time and start to tense up around the table – guess what… your child does too and frustrating though it is, staying calm, centred, positive and relaxed is often all it takes to go with the flow of this phase and survive it!